The Second Coming (TV serial): Plot

+Steve Baxter disappears from Manchester for forty days and forty nights after a drunken night out celebrating his best friend Judy's divorce.
+He is found wandering Saddleworth Moor, and claims to be the Second Coming of Jesus.
+He is met with scepticism, though one of the few people who believes him is a young Catholic priest who mentions an obscure Christian text that says that the lamb will be sent to the city of the North, followed by a series of numbers that turned out to be map co-ordinates.

+Steve decides to indicate he is really the son of God by turning night into day over Maine Road.
+He then announces he must find the Third Testament within five days, saying that humanity needs to start taking responsibility for their actions.
+It is revealed that Steve's father could not have fathered him as he was born infertile, suggesting that Steve is really the son of God.

-Steve then visits Judy in hope of trying to work out what the testament is, and Judy reveals to him that it is the record she is making of events.
-Judy, who is filmed 24 hours a day by cameras from the world's media around her house, makes spaghetti and laces it with rat poison, but announces this to Steve before presenting it to him.
-She states that it is Judgement Day, but for Steve and God, stating that the existence of God and the mere argument about His existence have both led humanity to do so many bad things to each other.
-Steve is persuaded by Judy that he must die, and moreover make it permanent (in the sense of ceasing to exist rather than returning to heaven), so that humanity fights for itself rather than relying on the evils of fundamentalism.
-This will not only be the death of him, but of God, Satan, heaven and hell - the end of all religion.
-She also says that the absence of any kind of afterlife may scare people into living their lives properly.
+Steve saying that the world will end if the testament is not found.
+Some of his friends accept him as the Messiah, though Judy – an atheist – remains sceptical.
+Steve says that while he is neither omniscient (instead, relying on information "downloads") nor omnipotent, he refuses to use the powers he does have to avoid becoming power mad and reiterates humanity's need to sort its own problems.
+He visits Judy to work out what the testament is, and she reveals to him that it is the record she is keeping of events.
+She makes him spaghetti laced with rat poison, but tells him of this before serving it to him.
+She states that it is Judgement Day for Steve and God, and that the argument of God's existence has led humanity to do so many bad things.
+Steve is persuaded by Judy that he must die so that humanity fights for itself rather than relying on the evils of fundamentalism.
+This will not only be the death of him, but of God, Satan, heaven and hell, and of all religion.
+At first, Steve thinks Judy is influenced by demons, before realising this is indeed the Third Testament.
+He decides that it is time to die, and he eats his Last Supper.

-Steve does not believe her at first, thinking she was influenced by the demons.
-He does one last divine "download" and, to his horror, realises that this is indeed the Third Testament, "the closing of the family business."
-He is scared at first, but then decides that it is time to die, and he eats his Last Supper.
-Henceforth, the world goes back to normal, with a few people referring to Judy as "the woman who killed God", but she otherwise goes back to living an ordinary insignificant life, having married the policeman who guarded her despite everyone else leaving their jobs and posts in fear of the apparent apocalypse.
-Judy sees Johnny Tyler (who has no memory of being possessed) and asks him if she did the right thing, but he cannot answer – suggesting that the audience needs to decide for itself.

 An earlier draft of the script features a twist ending in which Judy is married to Steve, who has simply given up his divinity and become human again, with only her recognising him.
 However, Davies was advised against ending the story this way by his friend and fellow writer Paul Abbott, who felt that it cheated the audience.